SolaceDev/solace-dev-codelabs/markdown/springone-2021-asyncapi-workshop/springone-2021-asyncapi-workshop.md

 ✅ Note that the Broker, Username with appropriate permissions are already setup and ready for use during the workshop.

-Positive
+> aside positive
-: If you want to sing up and explore Solace capabilities, you can sign-up for a free Solace Cloud Account using [this link](https://bit.ly/try-solace-free).
+> If you want to sing up and explore Solace capabilities, you can sign-up for a free Solace Cloud Account using [this link](https://bit.ly/try-solace-free).
 Note that no credit card is required.
 You will receive an email to activate the account and will then be prompted to start the free trail.

 ✅ Event mesh requires two or more Solace PubSub+ Brokers on different geographic locations to stream events across the globe.🚀